-- 1.1 The London Borough of Richmond upon Thames (the Council) is an Administering Authority of the Local Government Pension Scheme (LGPS) as defined by Schedule 2 to Regulation 4.3 of the Local Government Pension Scheme Regulations 1997 (SI 1997 No 1612).
+- 1.1 The London Borough of Richmond upon Thames (the Council) is an Administering Authority of the Local Government Pension Scheme (LGPS) as defined by Schedule 2 to Regulation 4.2 of the Local Government Pension Scheme Regulations 2008 (SI 2008 No 239).

-- 1.2 The purpose of this statement is to set out the Administering Authority's policy concerning communications with:-
+- 1.2 The purpose of this statement is to set out the Administering Authority's policy concerning communications with:

 - (i) members;

 - (ii) representatives of members;

-- (iii) prospective members; and,
+- (iii) prospective members;

 - (iv) employing authorities.

 - 1.3 Groups (i), (ii) and (iii) are provided with the following information (which may be applicable collectively or exclusively to one or more of the groups).

-Information Format Frequency Information regarding the LGPS included in "starter pack" and corporate induction programme literature Printed Ad hoc Statutory Notification of Scheme Membership Printed Ad hoc Annual Benefits Statement Printed Annually "Scheme Booklet" (summary of Scheme Regulations/Benefits) Annual Pension Fund Report Printed & Electronic (Intranet) Electronic (Intranet) Printed (on request) Continuously available; updated when necessary Annually Policy Document on the Granting of Discretionary Benefits Electronic (Intranet) Continuously available; updated when necessary Information on changes (or proposed changes) to Scheme Regulations/Benefits Electronic (Intranet & E- mail) Ad hoc

-1.4 In addition to the above, employing authorities are provided with the following information.

 Information Format Frequency

+Information regarding the LGPS included Printed Ad hoc

+in "starter pack" and corporate induction programme literature

+Statutory Notification of Scheme Printed Ad hoc

+Membership

+Annual Benefits Statement Printed Annually

+"Scheme Booklet" (summary of Scheme Printed & Continuously

+Regulations/Benefits) Electronic available; updated

+(Intranet) when necessary

+Annual Pension Fund Report Electronic Annually

+(Intranet)

+Printed

+(on request)

+Policy Document on the Granting of Electronic Continuously

+Discretionary Benefits (Intranet) available; updated

+when necessary

+Information on changes (or proposed Electronic Ad hoc

+changes) to Scheme (Intranet & E-

+Regulations/Benefits mail)

+Members' Newsletters Printed and Annual

+Electronic

+(Intranet)

+1.4 In addition to the above, employing authorities are provided with the following information:

+Information Format Frequency

-Actuarial Valuation of the Fund and Printed & Tri-ennially
+Actuarial Valuation of the Fund and Printed & Triennially

 Schedule of Contribution Rates Electronic (on

 request)

-Funding Strategy Statement Printed & Tri-ennially (or as
+Funding Strategy Statement Printed & Triennially (or as

 Electronic (on updated)

 request)

 FRS17 Reporting Printed & Annually

-Electronic (on ·
+Electronic (on

 request)

-Information on changes (or proposed changes) to Scheme Regulations/Benefits or Policy on the Granting of Discretionary Benefits Printed & Electronic (E- mail) Ad hoc Employers' Forum Presentation / Meeting Annual Employer Roadshows (to which employees are invited) Presentation / Meeting On request
+Information on changes (or proposed Printed & Ad hoc

+changes) to Scheme Electronic (E-

+Regulations/Benefits or Policy on the mail)

+Granting of Discretionary Benefits

+Employers' Forum Presentation / Annual

+Meeting

+Employer Roadshows (to which Presentation / On request

+employees are invited) Meeting